FAQs

 How much time do I need to commit to training?

 Consistency is key to success.
-I recommend setting aside time daily to practice skills introduced in lessons; exact amount will vary based on your goals and your dog’s needs, but even 15–20 minutes a day can make a big difference.
-We’ll work together to create a plan that fits your schedule, and to find ways to incorporate training moments into your already existing routine.
+I recommend setting aside time daily to practice skills introduced in lessons, but exact amount will vary based on your goals and your dog’s needs.
+Even 15–20 minutes a day can make a big difference.
+We’ll work together to create a plan that fits your schedule, and more importantly, to find ways to incorporate training moments into your already existing routine.

 How old does my dog need to be to begin training or to board with you?

-I can begin to work with you and your puppy as early as nine weeks old, but training at home can start as soon as they come home!
-Puppy socialization and behavior shaping is critical in the first few months.
-A standard puppy training program will typically be 5 lessons and cover:
+I can begin to work with you and your puppy as early as nine weeks old.
+A standard puppy training program will cover:

 Socialization/dog neutrality

-For boarding, I am able to take young dogs that are at least 18 weeks old, have received their core vaccines, have begun potty training, and are comfortable in a crate overnight and for an age-appropriate amount of time.
+For boarding, I am able to take dogs that are at least 6 months old, have received their core vaccines, are housebroken, and are comfortable in a crate overnight.

 Do you have breed restrictions or specialize in certain breeds?